All Episodes

 People just don't understand that we have a heart.

-They were told very explicitly by her staff no, no, no, and the question is why were they afraid to have independent doctors examine her?
+And the question is, why were they afraid to have independent doctors examine her?

-But what certainty would you have that they didn't have a real problem and there's just it's the compiling effect.
+What certainty would you have that they didn't have a real problem?

 There's no one thing with Hillary Clinton.

-served George H. W. Bush um pretty hard surprisingly harsh language from Colin.
+Pretty surprisingly harsh language from Colin.

-So every time you turn around there's some new weird thing that relates to Hillary Clinton and that's a big problem because it gives her like it's like trying to swim as people pile more and more anchors on your head and at some point you start drowning.
+And that's a big problem because it gives her, like, it's like trying to swim as people pile more and more anchors on your head.

-These are all Democrats that there is a lot of chatter among Democratic ranks.
+These are all Democrats, that there is a lot of chatter among Democratic ranks.

-How do we get rid of her now as a candidate and you know the sad part of that story is on the other side of it you got a bunch of never Trumpers.
+And, you know, the sad part of that story is on the other side of it, you've got a bunch of never-Trumpers.

 They're scared to death that Donald Trump's now going to win and they're going to look awful.